ardanlabs/gotraining/topics/profiling/README.md

 ### Raw http/pprof

-Add the following import so we can include the profiling route to our web service.
+We already added the following import so we can include the profiling route to our web service.

 	import _ "net/http/pprof"

-Build the project again and start it.

-	go build
-	./project

 Look at the basic profiling stats from the new endpoint.